MastersoftGroup/mastersoft-address-magento/README.md

 # mastersoft-address-magento
 Mastersoft Address Autocomplete extension or module for Magento2

+## Releases
+v1.0.x is compatible for Magento 2.2 (tested with Magento 2.2.4) v.1.1.x is compatible for Magento 2.3 (tested with Magento 2.3.4 and 2.2.4)

 Go to your Magento2 Home (usually is in `/var/www/html` directory).

 ## Composer Installation (Recommended)